Skip to Main Content

 Sexual Assault Awareness Month (SAAM)

 This year's campaign emphasizes collective action to prevent sexual abuse, assault, and harassment.
 When communities work together—with purpose and compassion—we can foster safer schools, workplaces, and neighborhoods where everyone is treated with dignity and respect.
+By raising awareness, amplifying survivors' voices, and learning together, we can be part of a lasting movement for change.

 Why It Matters